 The inflorescence is a thin interrupted spike-like raceme, 2 to 6 inches long, at the top of stems, with an occasional axillary spike.
 The base of the spike stem has a sheath (an ocreolae) that has bristles.

 Flowers occur in fascicles of 2 to 6, with groups of fascicles dispersed along the raceme with interruptions.
-The flowers are about 1/8 inch long with a green perianth at the base and white at the top, rarely with pink, with the 5 tepals (combined sepals and petals) folded against each other and connected for 1/3 of their length.
-Tepals may or may not have visible veins, but if so, they are not anchor shaped; margins are entire.
+The flowers are about 1/8 inch long with a perianth green at the base and white at the top, rarely with pink, with 5 tepals (combined sepals and petals) folded against each other and connected for 1/3 of their length.
+Tepals may or may not have visible veins, but if so, they are NOT anchor shaped; margins are entire.
 There are 6 to 8 stamens with pink to red anthers, and 2 to 3 styles, connected at their bases.
 The perianth has very small glandular dots and has a short stalk.

 Seeds: Fertile flowers produce a dry smooth brown to black 3 sided achene that is wind dispersed.

 Habitat: Dotted Smartweed grows in moist marshes, swamps and wet rich stream-sides, doing best with full sun, but will flower with partial sun but then tends to sprawl.
-It grows from either small rhizomes or roots form from the lower nodes.
+It grows from either small rhizomes or roots form from the lower stem nodes.

 Names: The genus Persicaria is from the Latin and meaning 'peach-like', which was a name applied a millennium ago to Knotweeds (Smartweeds); it is derived from persica for 'peach' and aria, meaning 'pertaining to', and thought to be referring to the leaves being similar to one of the peaches.
 The species, punctata, is from the Latin meaning 'dotted' and refers to the dotted glands of the flowers.
 The genus Polygonum has recently been divided into several genera, one of which is Persicaria.
 This species was formerly classified as Polygonum punctatum.
 See more notes below.
 The author names for the plant classification are as follows: First to classify was ‘Elliot’ which refers to Stephen Elliot (1771-1830) American botanist and collector whose herbarium was the largest in America at the time.
 He is noted for A Sketch of the Botany of South Carolina and Georgia.
 His work was updated by ‘Small’ which refers to John Kunkel Small (1869-1938), American Botanist, first curator of the New York Botanical Garden, best known for Flora of the Southeastern United States.